+Campus security and safety of students, faculty, staff and infrastructure should be a foregone conclusion.
+Unfortunately, it is not.
 Campus Safety recently published an article entitled Parents So Concerned about School Safety They Are Willing to Pay for It Themselves.
 You can read the entire article here.

-Remember, “Under pressure – we do not rise to the occasion – we fall back on our training/skills – whether good or bad.”
+Remember, “Under pressure, we do not rise to the occasion.
+We fall back on our training/skills, whether good or bad.”

 At Protus3 we have been partnering with clients to develop the appropriate security controls and integrated security programs for over 30 years.
 We can help.

 Plan.
 Protect.
 Prosper.